SoloJan/bookstore/README.md

 # bookstore
-This is an example project to demonstrate the tech stack I use and Like
+This is an example project to demonstrate the tech stack I use and like